Work in Progress

 - Henry Mordaunt (1683? - 1710) was baptised in All Saints, Fulham on 28th April, 1683.

 He grew up to be a sailor, serving with distinction in the Navy, and became MP for Malmsbury in 1705.
-An account of the his life is given in the Oxford Dictionary of National Biography.
+Accounts of his life are given in the Oxford Dictionary of National Biography and the History of Parliament Online.

 - Thomas Mordaunt (? - 1684) died an infant and is buried in All Saints chuch, Fulham